deepakvbansode/deepakvbansode.github.io/content/english/blog/01-why-docker-and-kubernetes.md

 When you have multiple machines (servers), and need to start a new container:

 - Should it run on Server A?
-- Does Server A has enough RAM and CPU to run new container?
+- Does Server A have enough RAM and CPU to run a new container?
 - Would Server B be better?

 Manually deciding where containers go becomes too hard as the number of servers grows.
 This problem is called **scheduling** problem.